abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Follow a plant-rich diet](#Follow-a-plant-rich-diet)

 Specific nutrients in food - such as omega-3 fatty acids, flavonoids, vitamins B, D, and E, and choline - have been associated with improved cognitive function in older people.
-Examples of dietary patterns that are rich in these nutrients and have repeatedly shown positive effects on health are Mediterranean and MIND diets [].
+Examples of dietary patterns that are rich in these nutrients and have repeatedly shown positive effects on health are DASH, Mediterranean, and MIND diets [].

 (For more information about evidence-based nutrition patterns, you can read a separate article on this topic).